ClarkFieseln/FPGA_HW_SIM_FWK/README.md

 - GUI
 - concurrent input / output
 - interactive experience with emulated HW
-  (although no "real-time" is yet supported, the stimulus and results are fast enough to produce a realistic HW behavior.
-Soon this tool will be improved to work even much faster!)
+  (although no "real-time" is yet supported, with simulation rates of 250Hz the stimulus and results are fast enough to produce a realistic HW behavior.
+Soon this tool will be improved to work even much faster, up to 25kHz!)